rudemex/test-changelog/README.md

 # test-changelog
- This is a test for the chnage log
+ This is a test for the change log

 edit readme